famousj/gentle-gall-intro/on-init.md

 /+  dbug, default-agent
 ```

-These are library imports.  `dbug` will let us inspect the agent's state.
+These are library imports.

+`dbug` will let us inspect the agent's state, which we will use later.
+As for `default-agent`,
-`default-agent` has function stubs.
-Every gall app is a `door` with exactly ten arms.
-Specifically all the arms that start with `on-`.
-If there are any arms you don't care about, you can call the `default-agent` version of that arm.
+every gall agent must be a `door` with exactly ten arms.
+Specifically all the arms you see that
+start with `on-`.  `default-agent` has stubbed out versions of all these arms.
+So if there are
+any arms you don't care about, you can call the `default-agent` version of that arm.

 Then lines 10:
 ```